jules2689/trudeau/docs/2020-04-21/trudeau.md

 I also spoke to a number of colleagues from Nova Scotia, both past and present, and sought Senator Sam kutcher's advice.
 These calls all reinforce what had we know about Nova Scotia -- that it's a special place where people stick together and look out for each other.
 This week, we are all nova scotian.
-The families and friends can count on the unwavering support of their neighbours and of every single canadian.[speaking french].
+The families and friends can count on the unwavering support of their neighbours and of every single canadian.